jasb3110/COVIDPERU/README.md

 Finally, I would show principal outcomes.
 I have focus on Principal component analysis, cluster and ordicluster.
 You will able to look it all in this link: https://jasb3110.github.io/COVIDPERU/

+Finally, I have updated main outcomes each week, usually sunday.

 Bon appetit!!!